The best nursing chairs for your nursery

 Best convertible rocking nursing chair

 Affordable and stylish, mum Melissa didn't find the chair quite as soft as she was expecting.
-"It’s not as soft as I was expecting, but it’s a really practical material and I imagine it will be easy to clean as well.
-I feel safe when sat on the rocker, and there are no sharp bits on the chair, everything is smooth edged (including the wooden feet), so when my baby is eventually on the move she won’t be able to injure herself if she crawls near it."
+"It’s not as soft as I was expecting, but it’s a really practical material, and I imagine it will be easy to clean as well.
+I feel safe when sitting on the rocker, and there are no sharp bits on the chair; everything is smooth-edged (including the wooden feet), so when my baby is eventually on the move, she won’t be able to injure herself if she crawls near it."

 To give you a better idea of size, Melissa is 5ft 10 and a size 16/18 and found the size of the chair perfect.
 "Overall I really loved this rocking chair.
-If fits perfectly with the theme of my baby’s nursery and I think it’s extremely good value for money considering how stylish and plush it looks."
+It fits perfectly with the theme of my baby’s nursery, and I think it’s extremely good value for money considering how stylish and plush it looks."

 It is worth mentioning that other reviewers felt they needed to add a pillow behind your back if you need extra support.
-It's on the larger size, so may not be suitable for very small rooms (and should definitely be built in the room you want it to stay in!), and will definitely need two people to carry it.
+It's large in size, so it may not be suitable for very small rooms (and should definitely be built in the room you want it to stay in!), and you will definitely need two people to carry it.

 There's no matching footstool available, but you can purchase a matching pouffe for £54.95.